 - 1/2 tsp pepper

-- Peanut or grapeseed oil for frying (about 1 1/2 cups)
+- Avocado, peanut or grapeseed oil for frying (about 1 1/2 cups - choose an oil with a high smoke point)

 - 1/4 cup schmaltz (optional)